Note: The 2023 Shrimp Festival has been cancelled due to the devastation caused by Hurricane Irma.

-The main attraction at the the 2016 Fort Myers Beach Shrimp Festival, as it has been since 1959, are huge boiling pots of Gulf pink shrimp, which members of the Lions Club cook and serve.
+The main attraction at the Fort Myers Beach Shrimp Festival is huge boiling pots of Gulf pink shrimp, which members of the Lions Club cook and serve.

 This isn’t frozen shrimp or imported shrimp or farmed shrimp.

 The Lions serve more than a thousand pounds of shrimp, fresh from local boats, at each year’s festival.
-Each $13 shrimp dinner is a half pound of steaming pink shrimp served with secret-recipe Lions cocktail sauce and cole slaw.
+Each $15 shrimp dinner is a half-pound of steaming pink shrimp served with secret-recipe Lions cocktail sauce and cole slaw.

-The fabulous “world famous” shrimp dinner will be served up the Fort Myers Beach Lions Club beginning at 10 a.m. on both days.
+The fabulous “world famous” shrimp dinner will be served up by the Fort Myers Beach Lions Club beginning at 10 a.m. on both days.
 (They serve the shrimp all day, until they run out.)
-You can buy your shrimp-dinner ticket online and avoid waiting in line.

 During the week leading up to the festival, locals attend the Shrimp Ball and the Shrimp Festival Run for Kids.